anteater/anteater/README.md

 same RegExp framework to cancel out the false match.

-With a few simple steps it can be easily implemented into a CI / CD workflow with tooling such as [Travis CI]()https://travis-ci.org/, [CircleCI](https://circleci.com/), [Gitlab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) and [Jenkins](https://jenkins.io/).
+With a few simple steps it can be easily implemented into a CI / CD workflow with tooling such as [Travis CI](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Gitlab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) and [Jenkins](https://jenkins.io/).

-It is currently used in the Linux Foundations project ['OPNFV'](https://opnfv.org) as means to provid automated security checks at gate, but as shown in the examples below, it can be used for much more such as ensuring depreciated objects etc are not included in a patch / pull request.
+It is currently used in the Linux Foundations project ['OPNFV'](https://opnfv.org) as means to provide automated security checks at gate, but as shown in the examples below, it can be used for other scenarios.

 Why would I want to use this?
 -----------------------------